-- (i) a cash payment to BoS from the proceeds of a term loan or available principal receipts; - (ii) BoS being treated as having made a capital contribution in kind; and - (iii) deferred consideration paid by the Partnership on each designated payment date in accordance with the relevant priority of payments.
+- a cash payment to BoS from the proceeds of a term loan or available principal receipts; - (ii) BoS being treated as having made a capital contribution in kind; and - deferred consideration paid by the Partnership on each designated payment date in accordance with the relevant priority of payments. (iii)

-During the year, the Partnership did not make any cash payments to acquire beneficial interest in any Housing Association loans, (2019: nil)
+During the year, the Partnership did not make any cash payments to acquire beneficial interest in any Housing Association loans, (2020: £nil).

 Under the terms of the Transaction Documentation, should certain conditions exist in relation to individual Housing Association loans, depending on the condition, BoS shall, or may, repurchase the beneficial interest and related security from the Partnership.
-During the year, BoS did not repurchase any Housing Association loans (2019: £43,118,000).
+During the year, BoS did not repurchase any Housing Association loans (2020: £nil).